dlevs/vscode-pattern-links/README.md

 # Pattern Links

-**Pattern Links** is a plugin that automatically turns text into links based upon a regex pattern.
+**Pattern Links** is a plugin that automatically turns text into links based upon regex patterns.

 ![Animated gif showing a code comment that has a link that can be clicked](assets/usage.gif)

 ## Configuration

-Multiple rules can be defined in you VS Code settings.
+Multiple patterns can be defined in your VS Code settings.
 The following examples highlight common use cases.

 ```js
 {